 Finding her voice.
 Finding her joy…

-She may have started 20 feet from stardom, but she’s gained a lot of ground in the meantime.
-Growing up in New Orleans’ 9th Ward, Erica Falls absorbed the sounds of everyone from Billy Eckstine and Ella Fitzgerald to the Sugar Hill Gang and the Ohio Players, to Roberta Flack and Steel Pulse.
+Erica Falls may have started 20 feet from stardom, but she’s gained a lot of ground in the meantime.
+Growing up in New Orleans’ 9th Ward, Falls absorbed the sounds of everyone from Billy Eckstine and Ella Fitzgerald to the Sugar Hill Gang and the Ohio Players, to Roberta Flack and Steel Pulse.

-Since Falls has found her way to the front of the stage, her original material has finally had a chance to take the spotlight.
-She recently brought down the house at Chickie Wah Wah in MidCity, New Orleans with a set that combined her own songs with those of Aretha Franklin, Carole King.
-And, of course, this number.
+Since Falls has found her way to the front of the stage, her original material has finally has had a chance to take the spotlight.
+Here in New Orleans, she brought down the house at Chickie Wah Wah in 2016, with a set that combined her own songs with those of Aretha Franklin, Carole King … and this rendition of Roberta Flack’s “Compared to What”.

 Every week, we provide a playlist of the music on the program.
 Please support your local musicians and record stores.